 From the 19th century onwards, more and more Jews were moving to Budapest and becoming part of Hungarian society.
 They played a hugely important role in the transition of Hungary to capitalism, and the cultural revival of the capital city.
-On this 2,5 hour free walking tour you will visit Europe's largest synagogue, the second largest in the world, the magnificent Dohány Street Synagogue in the 7th district, you’ll discover some hidden treasures of the Jewish quarter, get acquainted with their turbulent history, ways of life, traditions, and much more.
+On this 2,5 hour free Jewish tour of Budapest you will visit Europe's largest synagogue, the second largest in the world, the magnificent Dohány Street Synagogue in the 7th district, you’ll discover some hidden treasures of the Jewish quarter, get acquainted with their turbulent history, ways of life, traditions, and much more.
 You’ll also hear of famous Hungarian Jews and those from here who became Hollywood stars, and much more with your local Budapest free Jewish tour guide.

 The closest metro station to St. Stephen's Basilica is Bajcsy-Zsilinszky út Metro station (yellow line).
 This would leave you at Andrássy Avenue which is one of the main streets of Budapest, from there you can easily see the back of the Basilica (It is the highest building in town, can't miss it babe!)
 So just walk there and you'll find us in front of the Basilica.
 Look for the guides with light-blue umbrellas, t-shirts and name tags.

 Budapest is a very walkable city, and St. Stephen's Basilica is the biggest church in Budapest and, along with the Parliament building, is one of the highest buildings in the city so it is difficult to miss it.
 Just make sure you take our flyer or map from your hostel, or use our handy ‘view on map’ tab above.

 You can download our city map from here.